omnetpp/docs.omnetpp.org/docs/index.md

   to harness the power of computing clouds like AWS for running simulation campaigns.
 - [Result Analysis with Python](tutorials/pandas/index.md).
 This tutorial will walk you through the initial steps of using Python for analysing simulation results, and shows how to do some of the most common tasks.
+- [Swarm/AWS](tutorials/swarm/index.md).
+The new and improved "cloud" tutorial.